 Take the so-called Arab spring.
 Long overdue, and bound to be messy.
 Oppressed for decades by ruthless dictators, secular and theocratic, people in Muslim nations across the word have been feeling the strife.
 Freedom of speech, freedom of opinion, the right to free enterprise, gender equality and universal suffrage, the right to worship any God one chooses – or not worship one at all – none of these liberties were part of Islamic society.

 In an age of mass information and social media, it was a situation bound to come to a head.

 And it did.
-Tunisia and Egypt erupted in mass protest, ousting their dictators and instating democracies in their stead.
-Libya is seeing the tail end of a bloody civil war, hoping to become stable in time, and Syria is putting up a strong fight against a ruthless crackdown.
-Bahrain’s movement has been suppressed back into submission, like Iran’s two years prior, but one can feel those insurgencies fomenting in the civilian undergrowth, looking for a breath of fresh air in order to flare up again.
+Tunisia and Egypt erupted in mass protest, ousting their dictators, instating democracies in their stead.
+Neighboring Libya is going through the tail end of a bloody civil war, hoping for stability, while Syria’s rebel forces are putting up a strong fight against a ruthless crackdown.
+Bahrain’s movement has been suppressed back into submission, much like Iran’s two years prior, but one can feel those insurgencies fomenting in the civilian undergrowth, looking for a breath of fresh air to flare up again.

 So much for the Muslim mass uprisings and movements.
 Yet what about Europe?
 Why did demonstrations and riots break out in places like Greece and Spain in recent months?

 The answer lies on the ugly side of democracy, in demagoguery and graft.
 Elected officials in these nations – as well as in many other nations across Europe – have taken advantage of their office over the years to promote their own dubious interests.
 Incompetence took over and eroded each country’s standing.
 Things were done in such a way that a disaster was slowly put together, one that bled the states dry at the expense of the citizenry.